dafadey/simpledraw2D/README.md

 Also you can build with the library built with resources ('a'), in that case you also have to add resource header and resource script to your project.

-**NOTE**: If you fail with resources there will be no text in graphical window.
+**NOTE**: If you fail with resources there will be no text in the graphical window.

+### Intel Fortran
+Create the solution `MSVC_ONEAPI` in `fortran` directory with some project name, say `test`.
+Add existing `hw_live.f90` to `Sources` in the `test` project.
+Set proper architecture and build type (we use x64, Release all the time in this guide).

+Now in `Solution Explorer->test->Properties->Linker->Input->Additional Dependecies` write the following `<full_path>\libsimpledraw2D.lib user32.lib gdi32.lib shell32.lib`. **NOTE** : order may matter.
+Later you can place libsimpledraw2D.lib nearby your sorces and set path as follows `$(ProjectDir)libsimpledraw2D.lib`.
+Build and run.
+Note that you need to distribute `libmmd.dll` and `libifcoremd.dll` alongside your binary.

 ## Using the Library
+### Systems witl Lack of OpenGL support
+Currently we have probelms with OpenGL 1.1 systems.
+Please use [mesa3D Windows built](https://fdossena.com/?p=mesa/index.frag) for those.
 ### C/C++ Examples
 1. `test0.cpp`/`test.c` creates a bump in 2D array and waits for input.
-2. `test.cpp` creates one bump in first array waits for input and creates second array with two bumps and draws it.
+2. `test.cpp` creates one bump in the first array, waits for input and creates the second array with two bumps and draws it.
-3. `testcmd.cpp` is a command mode application that allows user to add 'bumps' to 2D array by setting *x*, *y*, *width*, *amplitude* separated by spaces in the prompt.
+3. `testcmd.cpp` is a command mode application that allows user to add 'bumps' to 2D array by setting *x*, *y*, *width* and *amplitude* separated by spaces in the prompt.
 So just try `.3 .3 .1 1.` and see what happens in the graphical window.

 ### Fortran Examples
 All three examples solve thermal condutivity problem.
 1. hw0.f90 expects user input to continue and has an intentional bug in solution that can be seen on media boundaries.
-2. hw.f90 also expects user input to continue but whith fixed bug
+2. hw.f90 also expects user input to continue but with fixed bug
 3. hw_live.f90 does not expect any user input but calls `fadey_halt()` before main Cauchy for-loop.
 To continue press `C` (see [Using graphical window](#using-graphical-window) section)

 ### Python Examples